 Click Create Display.
-The contours will now overlay the Color-Shaded Plan View display.
+The contours now overlay the Color-Shaded Plan View display, but are not apparent.

-In the Layer Controls, click on the Color Table name (PressureMSL) to change the color table of the contours to System -> Solid Colors -> Black.
+In the Layer Controls, click on the Color Table name (PressureMSL).
+Change the color table of the contours to System -> Solid Colors -> Black.

 In the Layer Controls tab, click the Change button for Contour.
 For Labels, change the Align item to Horizontal and move the Frequency slider up to a value of Hi.

-Zoom in over a region to see a display like that on the previous page.
+Zoom in over a region to see a display similar to the display shown on the previous page.

 Displaying Gridded data: 3D

-Remove All Layers.
-In the Field Selector, select the 3D grid -> Temperature @ isobaric field.
+Remove All Layers (not the Data).
+In the Field Selector, expand the dropwdown list to the left of 3D grid.
+Select Temperature @ isobaric field.

 Select the Plan Views -> Color-Filled Contour Plan View display type.